 Are you seeing appointments during Covid?

-Yes but I am only seeing a limited number of patients.
+Yes.
 In order to qualify for a house call, everyone in the household must be healthy and symptom-free.
-I've been tested negative for Covid and I’m fully vaccinated.
+I've been tested negative for Covid and fully vaccinated.
 I'll be wearing a face mask and shoe covers while maintaining social distance when possible.
 If you have any questions, send me a message and I will get back to you as soon as possible.